 - Lack of support

-- Living in a shared living facility with a large number of household members
+- Living in an assisted living facility with a large number of household members

 - Warning signs and symptoms